MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/basic-auth-connect-to-exo-powershell.md

 ms.collection: Strat_EX_Admin
 ms.custom:
 ms.assetid:
+ROBOTS: NOINDEX
 search.appverid: MET150
 description: "Learn how to use remote PowerShell to connect to Exchange Online with Basic authentication."
 ---

-# Connect to Exchange Online PowerShell using Basic authentication
+# Basic auth - Connect to Exchange Online PowerShell

 > [!NOTE]
 > The connection instructions in this topic [will eventually be deprecated](https://techcommunity.microsoft.com/t5/exchange-team-blog/basic-authentication-and-exchange-online-april-2020-update/ba-p/1275508) due to the security concerns around Basic authentication.
 Instead, you should use the Exchange Online PowerShell V2 module (the EXO V2 module) to connect to Exchange Online PowerShell.
 For instructions, see [Connect to Exchange Online PowerShell](connect-to-exchange-online-powershell.md).